lhotovy/runway-bystrc/README.md

-This is a website project for Christian mission group Runway Bystrc.
+Website for Christian mission group Runway Bystrc.
 It uses Next.js, Typescript and Tailwindcss.
+Applies static site generation strategy and templating to optimize performance and maintainability.